I’ve registered for GSSP. May I decide to bring another adult later?

 Will it be safe to leave telescopes set up at all times?

 Absolutely.
 The observing site is on private property and is completely safe.
-Except during a modest public night on Sunday, only registered attendees and our vendors will be allowed on the telescope field.
+Except during a modest public night on the third night of the event, only registered attendees and our vendors will be allowed on the telescope field.

 What time can we arrive and set up our equipment?

 The gate will open at 9:00 on Saturday morning.
 No one will be allowed onto the property until then.
 There is an advance setup team who will be on the property beginning Tuesday.
 Only members of the advance team will be allowed on the field prior to 9:00 Saturday morning.

 How far is the telescope setup area from the campground?

 You may camp or park next to your equipment.
 There is plenty of space.

 Yes.
 RV’s are welcome, and will be parked in the south side and west perimeter of the field.
 Our GSSP volunteers will guide RV’s to their parking area as we wish to avoid the jumble of vehicles that has occurred in the past.
 RV’s are vehicles over 20′ in length.
 However, Sprinter Vans (which are just over 20′) are considered vehicles and may park in the camping area as long as they are placed with consideration of your neighbors’ field of view.

 No. Please bring enough water for your party.
 Most attendees pick up a few 2.5 gallon jugs and that suffices.
 Additional water is available at local stores, as well as from the tap in front of the Adin Forest Service office (508 S. Main Street).

 Can I have lights on in my RV at night?